British Columbia Highway 91: Highway 91 Connector

 Highway 91 Connector (Highway 91C) is a short 2.2 km unsigned highway connecting Highway 91 at Nordel Way and Highway 17 in Delta.
-Starting at the BNSF Railway level crossing on 96 Street, the route continues east towards Highway 17, crossing over Highway 91, then ends at the BNSF overpass on Nordel Way.
+It formerly started at the BNSF Railway level crossing on 96 Street.
+Today, the route starts at a trumpet interchange with Highway 17, crosses over Highway 91 via twin overpasses, and ends at the BNSF overpass on Nordel Way.

-The route constantly faces heavy congestion due to the presence of truck scale and at-grade intersections, despite the high traffic volumes the route carries.
+From its opening, the route faced heavy congestion due to the presence of a truck scale and at-grade intersections.
 The Highway 17 and Highway 91C intersection saw several truck rollover accidents since its opening in 2013 and engineer's report revealed that trucks are susceptible to rollover when exceeding 26 km/h while turning from Highway 17 to Highway 91C.
 The report recommended installation of truck rollover warning sign and an advisory speed limit of 20 km/h with the ultimate long-term solution to be an upgrade to grade-separated interchange.

 In 2017, the Province announced Highway 91C will be upgraded to a freeway standard as a part of $254 million project.
-However, the project was partially downscaled and at-grade intersection will remain at Highway 91/91C interchange.
-The grade separation work on Highway 91C started in 2020 and free-flow interchanges will be constructed at Highway 17 and Nordel Way (west) with improved partially at-grade connections for Highway 91 ramps.
-The project reached substantial completion by the end of November 2022 with remaining works extending up to May 2023.
+However, the project was partially downscaled and two at-grade intersections remain in the Highway 91/91C interchange.
+Traffic from southbound Highway 91 and westbound Nordel Way flows freely, while signals remain for traffic movements on the new southern overpass.

+The grade separation work on Highway 91C started in 2020 and free-flow interchanges were constructed at Highway 17 and Nordel Way (west) with improved partially at-grade connections for Highway 91 ramps.
+The project reached substantial completion by the end of November 2022 with remaining works extended up until May 31, 2023.